mkjuel25/-AI-Quiz-Master---Generate-Quizzes-with-Google-Gemini-API/README.md

 *   `index.html`: Contains the main HTML structure of the quiz interface.
 It links to the CSS and JavaScript files.
 *   `style.css`: Contains all the custom CSS rules and overrides for styling the application elements (in addition to Tailwind CSS).
 *   `scripts.js`: Holds all the frontend JavaScript logic, including fetching questions from `api.php`, handling user interactions, managing the timer, scores, history, and browser Local Storage.
 *   `api.php`: This is the backend script.
-It loads the API key from the `.env` file, listens for `POST` requests from `scripts.js`, constructs the request to the Google Gemini API, parses the API response, and returns the question data as JSON.
+It loads the API key from the `.env` file, listens for `POST` requests from `scripts.js`, constructs the request to the Google Gemini API, parses the API response, and returns the question data as JSON. (.env.example to rename.env)

 ## 🤝 Contributing